solana-labs/solana/docs/src/developing/programming-model/runtime.md

 ### Accounts data size limit

-A transaction should request the maximum bytes of accounts data it is allowed to load by including a `SetAccountsDataSizeLimit` instruction, requested limit is capped by `MAX_ACCOUNTS_DATA_SIZE_BYTES`.
-If no `SetAccountsDataSizeLimit` is provided, the transaction is defaulted to have limit of `DEFAULT_ACCOUNTS_DATA_SIZE_BYTES`.
+A transaction should request the maximum bytes of accounts data it is allowed to load by including a `SetLoadedAccountsDataSizeLimit` instruction, requested limit is capped by `MAX_ACCOUNTS_DATA_SIZE_BYTES`.
+If no `SetLoadedAccountsDataSizeLimit` is provided, the transaction is defaulted to have limit of `DEFAULT_ACCOUNTS_DATA_SIZE_BYTES`.

 The `ComputeBudgetInstruction::set_accounts_data_size_limit` function can be used